aquasecurity/traceeshark/README.md

 #### Manually configured options

 Tracee options can be configured manually using the "Tracee options" tab.
-Currently the only way to specifty options is by entering Tracee's command line options directly (or leaving it blank for no options).
-In the future, options will be able to be selected interactively.
+It allows to select which event sets to trace, the tracing scope (which processes and containers should be traced) and which artifacts to capture.

+If a more advanced option is desired, the text box at the top allows specifying Tracee command line options directly.

+:information_source: Any options configured in this tab will be used along with the preset, if selected.

 ## Build from source